flutterlabz/file_picker_cross_temp_fix/README.md

 // show a dialog to open a file
 FilePickerCross myFile = await FilePickerCross.importFromStorage(
   type: FileTypeCross.any,       // Available: `any`, `audio`, `image`, `video`, `custom`.
 Note: not available using FDE
-  fileExtension: '.txt, .md'     // Only if FileTypeCross.custom .
-May be any file extension like `.dot`, `.ppt,.pptx,.odp` );
+  fileExtension: 'txt, md'     // Only if FileTypeCross.custom .
+May be any file extension like `dot`, `ppt,pptx,odp` );

 // save our file to the fictional directory.
 It is not necessary that it already exists.